Photo by CDC

-Schools are currently being closed in many countries.
-The structure of every day is lost for many children and young people with autism.
+Schools are currently being closed again in many countries.
+Or they are switching again to distant learning.
+The structure of every day gets lost again for many children and young people with autism.
 Going somewhere (the zoo, the cinema, museum, restaurant …) is also no longer possible.
 As a result, there is a lot of time that threatens not to be filled in, at least not in a predictable and structured way.
 Some young people with autism don’t mind that, because then they can play for hours or engage in Netflix binge watching.
 But that’s not such a good idea.
 Not only is there the risk of addiction, there is also the risk of a further narrowing of the world, which is already becoming more limited by the lock down measures.

 A few tips: